-Kirsty McNeill is a consultant advising progressive organisations on strategy, advocacy, and organisational development.
+Kirsty McNeill is Director or Policy, Advocacy, and Campaigns at Save the Children.
 She was previously Head of External Affairs in Downing Street, working on a wide range of communications, campaigns and outreach activities for Prime Minister Gordon Brown.
 Previously she was the European Government Relations Manager for Bono and Bob Geldof’s organisation DATA (now the ONE Campaign).
 In 2005, she sat on the Coordination Team of Make Poverty History and was a parliamentary candidate, securing the biggest general election swing to Labour in the country.

-Claire Melamed is Head of the Growth, Poverty and Inequality Programme at the Overseas Development Institute(ODI).
+Claire Melamed is Director of Poverty and Inequality Programme at the Overseas Development Institute(ODI).
 The programme does research and policy analysis on how economic growth can be more effective in reducing poverty and inequality.
 She has worked for the UN in Mozambique, taught at SOAS and the Open University, and worked for ten years in NGOs including ActionAid and Christian Aid.

-Ben Phillips is Campaigns Director of Oxfam in the UK.
+Ben Phillips is Campaigns and Policy Director of ActionAid.
+Previously, he worked for Oxfam in the UK.
 He has lived and worked in four continents and 10 cities including New Delhi and Washington DC, as well as with children in poverty in East London.
 He began his development work at the grassroots, as a teacher and ANC activist living in Mamelodi township, South Africa, in 1994, just after the end of apartheid.

 Elizabeth Sellwood is non-resident fellow at the Center on International Cooperation.
 She is based in Beirut, Lebanon, and has worked for several years in the Middle East region.
 She was Special Assistant to the United Nations Special Coordinator for the Middle East Peace Process from 2005-07, and prior to this she worked for the UN Office for Coordination of Humanitarian Affairs in the occupied Palestinian territory.
 Between 2001-03 Elizabeth was an adviser to the Foreign Affairs Committee in the UK House of Commons.
 She also worked for Oxfam in the Balkans in the aftermath of the Kosovo war, and in 1995-99 held research positions at Chatham House and Cambridge University.